AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 Analyzing Journey Optimizer journeys in Journey canvas provides deep, actionable insights on how people interact with a journey.

 When you analyze a Journey Optimizer journey in Journey canvas, the journey displays with the same order, sequence, and structure as it has in Journey Optimizer.
-If you can make changes to it within Journey canvas, [changes are no longer synchronized from Journey Optimizer](#synchronization-between-journey-optimizer-and-journey-canvas).
+If you can make changes to a journey within Journey canvas, [changes are no longer synchronized from Journey Optimizer](#synchronization-between-journey-optimizer-and-journey-canvas).

 ### Benefits of analyzing Journey Optimizer journeys with Journey canvas